California food manager license and insurance requirements

 California commercial property insurance can help protect your physical business assets, including inventory, equipment, furniture and buildings.
 This type of insurance can help pay for repairs or replacements of these assets if they are damaged in a covered event, such as a burst pipe or fire.

-Commercial auto insurance can help provide coverage for medical expenses, property damage and other related costs if you or an employee gets into an accident while driving a work vehicle.
+Commercial auto insurance can help cover medical expenses, property damage and other related costs if you or an employee gets into an accident while driving a work vehicle.

 NEXT provides tailored California restaurant insurance policies designed for small businesses and self-employed business owners.